ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Unsafe hash equals

 Indica que o valor secreto do hash pode ser descoberto por invasores devido a problemas em algumas funções.
-A mensagem que aparece é esta:

 > _An attacker might be able to detect the value of the secret hash due to the exposure of comparison timing.
 When the functions Arrays.equals\(\) or String.equals\(\) are called, they will exit earlier if fewer bytes are matched.
 For more information checkout the CWE-704 \(_[_https://cwe.mitre.org/data/definitions/704.html_](https://cwe.mitre.org/data/definitions/704.html)_\) advisory._